dfo-mar-odis/ctd-processing/.github/ISSUE_TEMPLATE/ctd-processing-issue-template.md

 - [ ] Secured a copy of the cruise report from ARC or chief scientist (if available)
 - [ ] Copied raw CTD data from SRC
-- [ ] Copied available Autosal salinity data and/or Winkler dissolved oxygen data from SRC
+- [ ] Copied available Autosal salinity data from SRC
+- [ ] Copied available Winkler dissolved oxygen data from SRC
 - [ ] Obtained copy of electronic event log and/or CTD log sheets
 - [ ] Obtained copies of Dry and/or Wet log sheets (if available)
 - [ ] Latest version of CTDDAP software installed; along with supported version of Sea-Bird data processing software